drbenmorgan/FalaiseArt/FLFacade/DataModels/DataModel.md

 `bool` `string` or collections of those).
 Going forward we want to remove these as

-i) They are generally not used(!) ii) The arbitrary nature of their interface is not suitable for a data model.
+- They are generally not used(!)
+- The arbitrary nature of their interface is not suitable for a data model.
   Rather, this "post-it" note functionality should be modelled by associations, if required.

 Some review will be needed to track down where/when "auxilliaries" are filled/used to provide an interface in code.